Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Introduction

-In this paper, the $dq$ impedance matrices and the minor loop of grid-connected power electronic converters are studied using Pauli matrices.
+The primary contribution of this paper lies in formalizing the Pauli-algebra decomposition of impedance matrices and clarifying the structural meaning of its components.
 This novel way of representing impedance matrices transforms them into quaternion-like structures, allowing the analysis of the impedance as a linear SISO system instead of a MIMO system.
-Moreover, it is shown that the impedance quaternion has a direct link with stability criteria, such as passivity, eigenvalues and the characteristic equation.
-As a consequence, it becomes easier to determine the root-cause of interactions.
-In addition, the Pauli decomposition provides a physical meaning to the terms of the impedance matrices and, therefore, simplifies the understanding of the way power electronic converters interact.
+Moreover, it is shown that the impedance quaternion has a direct link with stability criteria, such as eigenvalues and the characteristic equation.
+As a consequence, Pauli decomposition becomes a helpful mathematical tool for finding the root cause of interactions.
+In addition, the Pauli decomposition provides an interpretation for the terms of the impedance matrices and, therefore, simplifies understanding the way power electronic converters interact.
 The theoretical results of the proposed methodology are verified using electromagnetic transient (EMT) simulations, performed in MATLAB/Simulink and its SimpowerSystems toolbox.
-A known system previously studied in the literature is used as a benchmark.
+A well-documented system from the literature is adopted as a benchmark for validation.
+Experimental results using real hardware are intentionally omitted as the main findings are analytical and, moreover, the test system is taken from literature so the correctness of results can be simply assessed.
 The scripts and data needed to replicate the results of this work can be found in a public repository~\cite{pauliCode}.
+The objective of this work is to establish the mathematical structure of the Pauli decomposition for impedance matrices and to clarify its algebraic and structural properties, not to provide a complete stability assessment methodology.
+The extension of this formulation to more complex systems and its use for systematic controller design remain subjects for future research.

 The rest of the article is organised as follows.
 The proposed Pauli decomposition of impedance matrices and its properties are described in Section~\ref{sec:decomp}.
-Section~\ref{sec:stability} discusses the stability criteria using Pauli matrices.
-Then, the case study is presented, modelled and analysed in Section~\ref{sec:case}.
-Finally, the conclusions are drawn is Section~\ref{sec:conclusions}.
+Section~\ref{sec:stability} discusses the stability criteria using Pauli impedance decomposition.
+Section~\ref{sec:root_cause} presents how the Pauli decomposition can be used to analyse the root-cause of interactions.
+The case study is then presented, modelled and analysed in Section~\ref{sec:case}.
+Finally, the conclusions are drawn in Section~\ref{sec:conclusions}.